Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Diane Scavuzzo: Why do you think the Barca Academy will be successful in America?

-Denis Silva: Because it is completely different.
+Denis Silva: Because it is entirely different.

 Diane Scavuzzo: What makes it so difficult?